Dunhui/DDROM/README.md

 cd .virtualenvs/      //enter the virtualenv folder  from home virtualenv -p python3 venv_ROM          //create a new virtualenv
 ```
-**install the requirement file into the new virtualenv environment**
+**enter the downloaded module folder and install the requirement file into the new virtualenv environment**
 ```
+//open  a new commend in the downloaded module zip folder path workon venv_ROM            //enter this venv
+unzip DDROM-main.zip    //unzip
 cd DDROM-main/     //enter this downloaded module folder
-workon venv_ROM            //enter this venv
-pip install -r environment/requirements.txt
+mv environment/vtktools.py ***/.virtualenvs/venv_ROM/lib/python3.6/site-packages/   // ***the destination address is the venv just created pip install -r environment/requirements.txt  //install the requirement file into this venv
   ```
 others